The Fan Theorem, its strong negation, and the determinacy of games: The compactness of classical propositional logic

 \section{The compactness of classical propositional logic}

 In this Section, we prove that $\mathbf{FT}$ is equivalent to a contraposition of a restricted version of the compactness theorem for classical propositional logic.
-We prove also the corresponding result for $\mathbf{KA}$.
+We also prove the corresponding result for $\neg!\mathbf{FT}$.